kousuke-nakano/jQMC/examples/example04/README.md

-# Water molecule
+# VMC validation

-The first step of ab-initio QMC is to generate a trial WF by HF. `jQMC` interfaces with other QC software packages via `TREXIO`.
+`jQMC` interfaces with other QC software packages via `TREXIO`.
 One of the easiest ways to produce it is using `pySCF` as a converter to the `TREXIO` format is implemented.
 The following is a script to run a HF calculation of the water molecule and dump it as a `TREXIO` file.

 ```python:run_pyscf.py
 from pyscf import gto, scf